MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: The current sprint has a pretty limited scope.
 There are two tasks in the **To do** stage.
 At this point, neither task has been assigned.
 Both show a numeric value to the right of **Unassigned** entry representing the remaining work estimate.

-1. In the rectangle representing the **Add page for most recent tutorial**, click the **Unassigned** entry and, in the list of user accounts, select your account to assign the task to yourself.
+1. In the rectangle representing the **Add page for most recent tutorials**, click the **Unassigned** entry and, in the list of user accounts, select your account to assign the task to yourself.
 1. Assign the **Add page for most recent tutorial** task to yourself.

     > **Note**: This automatically updates the **Work By: Assigned To** section of the **Work details** pane.